-The Marine Biotechnology program at UiT’s the Norwegian College of Fishery Science aims to educate candidates in the broad field of biotechnology with emphasis on application to marine systems or “Blue Biotechnology”.
+The Marine Biotechnology program at UiT’s Norwegian College of Fishery Science aims to educate candidates in the broad field of biotechnology with emphasis on application to marine systems or “Blue Biotechnology”.
 Students become well prepared for careers in industry and/or research because of our joint focus on innovation and fundamental scientific principles placed between biology and engineering.
 Students receive one-on-one mentorship and supervision from a professional UiT researcher and typically join an established research group to complete their final project.

-In addition to our focus of top-quality instruction, this program also emphasizes good relationships with the local and international industry.
+In addition to our focus on top-quality instruction, this program also emphasizes relationships with the local and international industry.
 We help students and their future employers understand exactly where the advancement of technical knowledge will apply to innovation within both private and public sectors.
 Tromsø has become the home to many new start-up companies in the blue biotech space with help from this program and the surrounding research culture fostered by UiT.